-BIKE & BARGE HOLIDAYS IN EUROPE 2020

-THE NETHERLANDS - HIGHLIGHTS OF HOLLAND

-8-day/7-nights Easy PREMIUM PLUS & PREMIUM cycling cruise - Amsterdam to Leiden, Delft & Gouda
+BIKE & BARGE HOLIDAYS IN EUROPE 2025 THE NETHERLANDS - HIGHLIGHTS OF HOLLAND 8-day/7-nights Easy PREMIUM GUIDED cycling cruise - Amsterdam to Leiden, Delft & Gouda

 This cycling cruise explores some of the most fascinating towns and cities in Holland - the historical centres of Haarlem, Leiden and Delft, the 'cheese town' of Gouda, and of course cosmopolitan Amsterdam.
 Explore the sand dunes and coastline near The Hague as the Dutch like to do and cruise through the world's largest seaport at Rotterdam.
 Visit the nineteen windmills at Kinderdijk; built around 1750 to assist with flood mitigation and now largely decorative, they are still an iconic and spectacular sight.
 The relaxed pace allows for plenty of free time at each day's destination.
 This cruise, with easy cycling over flat countryside, is ideal for those considering a cycling holiday for the first time.
 Bike & Barge cruises combine two popular ways of exploring Europe, cycling and river cruising, allowing partners of different abilities and interests to holiday together (trips are just as interesting for leisure cyclists OR enthusiasts).
 You unpack once and come 'home' each night to a wonderful meal and a comfortable cabin with your own bathroom.
 Well-maintained multi-geared bikes are provided (you can bring your own if you prefer).
 Aboard these well-equipped barges the crew have a reputation for their hospitality and excellent meals (daily breakfast and three-course dinner are onboard, lunch is a picnic taken from the breakfast buffet).
 They pay keen attention to their guests' needs and strive to make everyone feel that this is your home away from home.
 Comfortable cabins are simply furnished with lower beds and a small ensuite toilet / shower.
-Cost from: PREMIUM PLUS barge from: \$1955 per person twin share Single cabin supplement from \$810 Upgrade cabins on selected departures for a supplement, please ask when booking.
-PREMIUM barge from: \$1855 per person twin share Single cabin supplement from \$280 Season supplements from \$185 - \$595 apply to selected dates in May, June, August & September Departures:PREMIUM PLUS barge:9th, 30th May, 4th, 18th July, 1st, 15th August, 5th September, 2020PREMIUM barge:16th, 23rd May, 13th, 20th, 27th June, 11th, 25th July, 8th, 22nd, 29th August, 19th, 26th September, 2020 Includes: 7 nights' accommodation in twin-share cabin (lower beds) with a shower/toilet, 7 buffet breakfasts, 6 picnic lunches, 7 dinners, multi-geared hybrid bike hire (including helmet, pannier and lock), bike insurance, route information (one set per cabin), ferry tickets en route, experienced English speaking tour guide.
-Not included:Transfers to/from the boat, drinks, items of a personal nature, travel insurance, tour guide / crew gratuities, entrance fees.
-E-Bikes: A limited number of E-Bikes are available for hire at an additional cost - please ask for details.
+Cost from: \$2995 per person twin shareSingle cabin supplement from \$1475High season supplement from \$215 per person applies Departures: Regular season 8, 15 May, 19 June, 25 September 2025 High season 4 September 2025 Includes: 7 nights' accommodation in twin-share cabin (lower beds) with a shower/toilet, 7 buffet breakfasts, 6 picnic lunches, 7 dinners, multi-geared hybrid bike hire (including bike insurance, helmet, pannier and lock), route information (one set per cabin), ferry tickets en route, experienced English speaking tour guide.
+GPS tracks on request.
+Not included: Transfers to/from the boat, drinks, special dietary needs, items of a personal nature, bike insurance or travel insurance, tour guide / crew gratuities, entrance fees.
+E-Bikes: A limited number of E-Bikes are available for hire at additional cost - please ask for details.
 Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations